-An opaque disc, typically white, used to gauge the transparency of water by measuring the depth—known as the Secchi depth—at which the disc ceases to be visible from the surface.
+An opaque disk, typically white, used to gauge the transparency of water by measuring the depth ( Secchi depth) at which the disk ceases to be visible from the surface.

 - Overall difference between species in use of Secchi depths varied by habitat type.

 - Mean Secchi depths tended to be higher in 1996 than in 1997, but these differences also were not statistically significant.

 - Temperature (in degrees Celsius) was measured at the surface and close to the bottom, and the Secchi depth was determined.

 Early 20th century: named after Angelo Secchi (1818–78), Italian astronomer.

 What do you find interesting about this word or phrase?